mprograms/QMC5883LCompass/readme.md

 ```
 void loop(){
-   int a = getAzimuth();
+   int a = compass.getAzimuth(azimuth);
 }
 ```

 #### Getting Direction / Bearings
 QMC5883L Compass Library calculates the direction range and direction in which the sensor is pointing.
 There are two functions you can call.

-To get a 16 point value of the direction the sensor is facing you can call `getBearing()`.
+To get a 16 point value of the direction the sensor is facing you can call `getBearing(azimuth)`.
 This will divide the 360 range of the compass into 16 parts and return a value of 0-15 in clockwise order.
 In this case 0 = N, 4 = E, 8 = S, 12 = W. This function is helpful if you wish to roll your own direction output function without the need for calculations.

 ```
 void loop(){
+   azimuth = compass.getAzimuth();
-   byte b = getBearing();
+   byte b = compass.getBearing(azimuth);
 }
 ```

-To get a 16 point text representation of the direction the sensor is facing you can call `getDirection();`.
+To get a 16 point text representation of the direction the sensor is facing you can call `getDirection(azimuth);`.
 This will produce a char array[3] with letters representing each direction.
 Because we can't return an array we need to pass the values by reference.

 ```
 void loop(){
+   azimuth = compass.getAzimuth();
    char myArray[3];
-   getDirection(myArray)
+   getDirection(myArray, azimuth);
 }
 ```
 If you want to print these values you can do so like this:

 ```
 void loop(){
+   azimuth = compass.getAzimuth();
    char myArray[3];

-   getDirection(myArray)
+   getDirection(myArray, azimuth);

    Serial.print(myArray[0]);
    Serial.print(myArray[1]);
    Serial.print(myArray[2]);